readthedocs/ext-theme/docs/templates.rst

 - In places where views are interactive and more dynamic, Knockout model views are used to glue some amount of JavaScript to template code.
-- SemanticUI components are configured inside templates for the most part, using some Knockout helpers like the :func:`semanticui` binding.
+- SemanticUI components are configured inside templates for the most part, using some Knockout helpers like the :func:`application.plugins.semanticui` binding.
 - You will see JSON configuration in places where we pass Django URLs or translations through to our JS.